Shareholder centre

 What to do if you receive suspect contact about shares in Severn Trent

-If you are offered unsolicited investment advice, discounted shares, a premium price for shares you own, or free company or research reports, you should take these steps before handing over any money:
+If you are offered unsolicited investment advice, discounted shares, a premium price for shares you own, free company or research reports, or any other investment opportunities you should take these steps before handing over any personal data or money:

 Check the Financial Services Register to make sure the person or organisation you're talking to is authorised.